Travel guide

-When someone tells you to "install an eSIM," you might wonder: what's the exact difference compared to a traditional SIM?
+When someone tells you "install an eSIM," you might wonder: what's the exact difference from the usual SIM?
 The answer goes beyond the physical, and understanding it can save you time, money, and headaches on your next trips.

 What is a physical SIM?

-A physical SIM (Subscriber Identity Module) is the small plastic card with a gold chip that you've had in your phone for decades.
-It comes in three standard formats — Standard, Micro, and Nano — although the nano SIM is practically universal today.
-It stores your identity as a network user: a unique number (IMSI), your phone number, and the permissions of your contract with the operator.
+The physical SIM (Subscriber Identity Module) is the small plastic card with a gold chip that you've had in your phone for decades.
+It comes in three standard formats — Standard, Micro, and Nano — although the Nano SIM is virtually universal today.
+It stores your network user identity: a unique number (IMSI), your phone number, and your contract permissions with the operator.

 To change operators, plans, or numbers, you have to physically change the card.
 To travel with cheap local data, you buy a local SIM at your destination.
 Simple, but with obvious limitations.